junk-trash-garabge/staging/docs/BR.md

 A `fullName` MUST contain at least one `GeneralName`; it MAY contain more than one.
 All `GeneralName`s MUST be of type `uniformResourceIdentifier`, and the scheme of each MUST be "http".
 The first `GeneralName` must contain the HTTP URL of the Issuing CA's CRL service for this certificate.

 ##### 7.1.2.11.3 Signed Certificate Timestamp List

+This extension MUST NOT appear in Subscriber Certificates asserting a Legacy Restricted Reserved Certificate Policy Identifier, as specified in [Section 7.1.6.1](#7161-reserved-certificate-policy-identifiers).

 If present, the Signed Certificate Timestamp List extension contents MUST be an `OCTET STRING` containing the encoded `SignedCertificateTimestampList`, as specified in [RFC 6962, Section 3.3](https://datatracker.ietf.org/doc/html/rfc6962#section-3.3).